 What Kurseong is really like

 Kurseong (1,458m) is the mid-point on the Darjeeling Himalayan Railway's climb — transitional, layered and overlooked in favour of the more famous destination above.
-But the tea here (Makaibari has sold at record prices), the Dow Hill forest walk and the restored Cochrane Place bungalow make it a genuine destination rather than just a stop.
+But the tea here (Makaibari has sold at world-record auction prices), the Dow Hill forest walk and the restored Cochrane Place bungalow make it a genuine destination rather than just a stop.
+We include the Makaibari factory visit on almost every Darjeeling circuit.
+The biodynamic fields, the sorting room, the side-by-side comparison of grades — it's the most practical tea education available in the hills, and guests who were indifferent about tea before arrive in Darjeeling genuinely interested.
+For guests who want colonial atmosphere over modern comfort, Cochrane Place is the property we consistently recommend.

 Why travellers love Kurseong